-An antifreeze system is typically a wet sprinkler system that incorporates an antifreeze solution into the water inside the sprinkler system.
+An antifreeze system is a wet pipe sprinkler system that utilizes an antifreeze solution to prevent water from freezing inside the sprinkler system.
 This allows for installation in areas that are exposed to freezing temperatures.

 Prior to the onset of freezing temperatures, antifreeze solution should be tested to ensure the determined freezing point is being met and the pre-mixed solution is limited to 30% propylene glycol or 38% glycerine by volume.

 Dry systems are specialized automatic sprinkler systems that are used for a variety of situations where it is not desirable to have water actively in the sprinkler piping.
 Commonly used in hospitals, data centers, attics, and other water sensitive areas.

 In addition to these applications, areas that are especially prone to freezing temperatures such as parking garages benefit from having dry systems installed.